codefuse-ai/CodeFuse-muAgent/README.md

 ## 🔔 News
 - [2024.04.01] codefuse-muAgent is now open source, featuring functionalities such as knowledge base, code library, tool usage, code interpreter, and more
-- [2024.09.05] we release muAgent v2.0 about EKG (An Innovative Agent Framework Driven By KG Engine).
+- [2024.09.05] we release muAgent v2.0 - EKG: An Innovative Agent Framework Driven By KG Engine.